antran89/blog/_posts/research/2015-01-16-making-caffe-layer.md

 EXPECT_EQ
 {% endhighlight %}

-Finally, check Backprop using `GradientChecker`
+Finally, check Backprop using the `GradientChecker`.

 ## Compile and Test